 When I first moved to town in 2013, I spent most of my time in this area.
 I arrived during the creation of famous Tour Paris 13 curated by an inspiring Mehdi Ben Cheikh from Galerie Itinerrance.
 He invited over 80 artists from all over the world to decorate a nine stories building inside and out; it was opened for public for exactly one month before it’s total demolition.
 Thanks to this project I have met many talented artists including Inti, Pantonio, Roti, Btoy, El Seed or Jaz just to name a few.

 As a professionally trained artist, I must say, I had some difficulties at the beginning to appreciate graffiti and tagging.
-Thanks to my new friends, mostly street artists and muralists, who took me to different art fairs, art auctions, shows, festivals etc. and educate me about the movement; I finally started to understand more and more about the origin and purpose behind it as well as its popularity.
+Thanks to my new friends, mostly street artists and muralists, who took me to different art fairs, art auctions, shows, festivals etc. and educated me about the movement; I finally started to understand more and more about the origin and purpose behind it as well as its popularity.

 For me, 13th will always be the lucky number because it was here that the whole idea for Street Art Tour Paris has emerged.
 The first tour I created was Murals XXL.